So, What are diamonds?

 Natural Diamonds

-High Pressure, High Temperature (HPHT) - laboratory-grown diamonds produced in laboratories that mimic the earth's high pressure, high-temperature conditions of natural diamond formation.
-HPHT diamond growth occurs at pressures of 5–6 GPa (roughly equivalent to the pressure exerted by a commercial jet airplane if balanced on the tip of a person’s finger) and at temperatures of 1300–1600°C.
+High Pressure, High Temperature (HPHT): Mimics the high-pressure, high-temperature conditions of natural diamond formation.
+HPHT diamonds are created at pressures of 5–6 GPa and temperatures of 1300–1600°C.

-Chemical Vapour Deposition (CVD) - laboratory-grown diamonds using moderate temperatures (700°C to 1300°C) and lower pressures.
-Carbon-containing gas is pumped into a vacuum chamber, depositing onto a diamond seed and crystallising as a laboratory-grown diamond.
+Chemical Vapor Deposition (CVD): Uses moderate temperatures (700°C to 1300°C) and lower pressures.
+Carbon-containing gas is introduced into a vacuum chamber, where it crystallizes on a diamond seed to form the diamond.

 Inclusions